dsc-courses/dsc80-2022-sp/_staffers/huang.md

 photo: ../assets/images/aven-huang.JPG
 website: https://www.linkedin.com/in/aven-017/
 ---

-I am Aven Huang, currently a junior majoring in data science.
-I'm from Fujian, China and my high school was in Denver.
-I have been a dsc10 tutor since summer.
-I am happy to help here and enjoy my dog in my pic and my zoom profile when you see him!
+Hiiiiiiii!
+I'm Aven, currently a data science major junior.
+I was born in Fujian, China and then went to Colorado for high school.
+This is my first time being a DSC80 tutor, and I am happy to help here and enjoy my dog in my pic and my zoom profile when you see him!